FarkIst/DBSemesterProj_Gutenberg/README.md

 | BookCities      | 2.
 Given a book title, your application plots all cities mentioned in this book onto a map.      |
 | BookMapByAuthor | 3.
 Given an author name your application lists all books written by that author and plots all cities mentioned in any of the books onto a map.    |
 | BooksByGeoloc | 4.
 Given a geolocation, your application lists all books mentioning a city in vicinity of the given geolocation.      |

+Note: This is a SPA and has no server side rendering, so you must navigate through the links on the home-page shown above.

 #### Data-insertion